 These indexes are unmanaged and investors cannot invest directly in these indexes.

 Equity securities are volatile and can decline significantly in response to broad market and economic conditions.
 Growth stocks may be more sensitive to market conditions than other equities, as their prices strongly reflect future expectations.
+Foreign and emerging market securities may be subject to greater political, economic, environmental, credit, currency and information risks.
+Foreign securities may be subject to higher volatility than US securities, due to varying degrees of regulation and limited liquidity.
+These risks are magnified in emerging markets.

 All investing involves risk, including the risk of loss.
 Investment risk exists with equity, fixed-income, and alternative investments.
 There is no assurance that any investment will meet its performance objectives or that losses will be avoided.

 Natixis Distribution, L.P. is a marketing agent for the Oakmark Funds, a limited purpose broker-dealer and the distributor of various registered investment companies for which advisory services are provided by affiliates of Natixis Investment Managers.
 Natixis Investment Managers, L.P. and WCM Investment Management are affiliated.
+For each fund with at least a three-year history,

 Member FINRA | SIPC